 Detention conditions for women need to be humanized – Russia’s Ombudsman Moskalkova

-MOSCOW, March 6 (RAPSI) – Russia’s High Commissioner for Human Rights Tatyana Moskalkova has stressed the need to mitigate the severity of punishments for women and suggested that a range of measures aimed to humanize their detention conditions are to be developed, according to the Ombudsman’s press-service.
+MOSCOW, March 6 (RAPSI) – Russia’s High Commissioner for Human Rights Tatiana Moskalkova has stressed the need to mitigate the severity of punishments for women and suggested that a range of measures aimed to humanize their detention conditions are to be developed, according to the Ombudsman’s press-service.

 Russia’s Rights Commissioner focused on this problem when addressing a session of the Global Alliance of National Human Rights Institutions (GANHRI) underway in Geneva.